Weekly Green Organics Trial

 Are businesses included in the trial?

 Yes.
-The weekly green organics trial includes all properties including businesses and community organisations (eg churches and not-for-profits).
+The weekly green organics trial includes all properties including businesses and community organisations (eg churches and not-for-profits) within the trial area.

 Businesses already using council kerbside bins will have the same opportunities as households to be involved in the trial including the option to upsize your landfill bin.
 Please contact us to discuss your options.